 Do I need a 4WD to drive the Big Lap?

-A 4WD opens access to: Fraser Island (mandatory for self-drive), Jim Jim Falls and Twin Falls in Kakadu, Cape Range beach access roads, Gibb River Road (Kimberley), and hundreds of remote outback detours.
-The strategy many travellers use: complete Highway 1 in a fuel-efficient 2WD, then rent a 4WD locally for 2–4 day specific detours.
+A 4WD opens access to: Fraser Island (mandatory for self-drive), Jim Jim Falls and Twin Falls in Kakadu, Cape Range beach access roads, Gibb River Road (Kimberley), Cape York, and hundreds of remote outback detours.
+The strategy many travellers use: complete Highway 1 in a fuel-efficient 2WD, then rent a 4WD locally for 2-4 day specific detours.

-How much does the Big Lap cost?
+How much does the Big Lap cost in 2026?

-Budget (camping, self-catering): $100–200/day = $9,000–18,000 for a 3-month Big Lap per person.
+Budget (free camping, self-catering): $100-200/day = $9,000-18,000 for a 3-month Big Lap per person.

-Mid-range (motels, mixed dining): $200–400/day = $18,000–36,000 for 3 months per person.
+Mid-range (mix of caravan parks at $50-$120/night, mixed dining): $200-400/day = $18,000-36,000 for 3 months per person.

 Comfort/luxury: $400-800+/day = $36,000-72,000+ for 3 months per person.

-Major additional costs: vehicle purchase ($8,000–35,000) or rental ($1,500–6,000/month), fuel for the full loop ($2,000–3,500), insurance ($500–1,500), park passes ($300–600), and guided tours ($500–3,000+).
+Major additional costs: vehicle purchase ($25,000-$200,000) or rental ($1,500-$6,000/month), fuel for the full loop ($3,000-$5,000), insurance ($800-$2,500), park passes ($300-$600), guided tours ($500-$3,000+), and Starlink RV if working remotely ($195+/month).

 Size tip: Smaller campervans (under 6m) are significantly easier to navigate through coastal towns, national park access roads, and busy caravan parks.
-The space trade-off is usually worth it for flexibility.

 Clockwise or anticlockwise — which direction for the Big Lap?